victorgarciaesgi/simple-graphql-to-typescript/docs/configuration/config.md

 Simple-graphql-to-typescript can also be used with a configuration file `.sgtsrc.js` at the root of your app instead of CLI options

 ::: tip
-Running `sgts generate` will generate a `.sgtsrc.js` file for you with all the options
+Running `sgts init` will help you generate a `.sgtsrc.js` file for you
 :::

 ::: tip